 Finding the balance between instruction and hands on training will provide an optimal atmosphere for learning new concepts and helps in execution of said concepts.
 This is obviously based on the content you intend on teaching.
 Mandatory sexual harassment courses should not have a practical exercise portion.
 Qualifications (in most cases) don’t need a sit down classroom section.

 Step one in the grand process is to know the material you intend to present.
 If you can provide concepts from your lesson in a conversation and the person(s) you are talking to don’t know you are teaching, you are winning.
-There are certain concepts that come up in discussion where I about go on autopilot – worse is when these topics come up in online discussions.
 To truly become masterful of your focus, you must never stop studying and never stop discussing the material.
 Newer, older, better, and worse concepts all will come up as you teach.
 Your familiarity with all aspects of the material is a lifesaver and helps you gain additional credibility due to your diligence in your studies.

 Now imagine you are teaching and a big distraction occurs in the middle of class – knowing the material helps get the class back on track.
 Natural segue ways return focus to your planned lesson.
 Questions that are unrelated to your immediate lesson plan can be refocused back to subject matter as well in some circumstances if you know the material.

 The next step is the ability to read your students and assess their needs.
 This is an incredibly important skill.
 Reading your students takes some practice and isn’t readily apparent if you are new to teaching.
 Experience in public speaking helps refine your personal balance of presenting set content and providing some adlib material.
 Ad libbing can be quite helpful but to be effective you already need to know the subject.